jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (6) Subsections (4) and (5) do not—
-  (a) prevent 2 or more local authorities engaging in a joint undertaking, a joint activity, or a co-operative activity; or (b) prevent a transfer of responsibility from one local authority to another in accordance with this Act; or (c) restrict the activities of a council-controlled organisation; or.
-  (d) prevent a local authority from making a donation (whether of money, resources, or otherwise) to another local authority or to a person or organisation outside its district or region or outside New Zealand—
+  (a) prevent 2 or more local authorities engaging in a joint undertaking, a joint activity, or a co-operative activity; or (b) prevent a transfer of responsibility from one local authority to another in accordance with this Act; or (c) restrict the activities of a council-controlled organisation; or (d) prevent a local authority from making a donation (whether of money, resources, or otherwise) to another local authority or to a person or organisation outside its district or region or outside New Zealand—
     (i) if the local authority considers, on reasonable grounds, that the donation will benefit its district or region, or the communities within its district or region; or
     (ii) if the local authority considers, on reasonable grounds, that a benefit will be conferred on the local government sector as a whole; or